tweag/HaskellR/support.md

 [Tweag I/O](https://tweag.io) provides professional support for H, inline-r and related packages of the HaskellR project.
 This provides you with direct access to the people who created it.
-Please contact [sales@tweag.io](mailto:sales@tweag.io) for enquiries about how we can assist you or for customized features.
+Say [hello@tweag.io](mailto:hello@tweag.io) for enquiries about how we can assist you or for customized features.